MaxParastiuk/chat-app/README.md

 # Real-Time Chat App

-Welcome to our Real-Time Chat App repository! 🚀
+Welcome to my Real-Time Chat App repository! 🚀

 ## Description
 Our Real-Time Chat App leverages Next.js to provide a seamless and responsive chat experience.
 Powered by innovative technologies, users can engage in dynamic conversations in real-time, fostering instant connections and meaningful interactions. 💬✨